jouni/j-elements/docs/pages/theme/tokens.md

   /src/theme/tokens.css
 ---

+## Token names

-Token (CSS custom property) names start with the CSS property name they are primarily meant to be used for.
+Token (CSS custom property) names start with the CSS property name they are primarily meant to be used for:
+`--[property]`

+For example, the token for the default text color:
+`--color`

+Token variants and states are suffixed after the property name:
+`--[property]-[variant]-[state]`

+For example, the token for UI control background, when hovered:
+`--background-ui-hover`

 ## Color scales